Rhymlore/htcondor-web/ospool/byor/index.md

 You can bring your own resources to an OS Pool access point.
 This can be more convenient than taking your jobs to those resources.

-#### Bringing an XSEDE (XRAC) Allocation to the OS Pool
+#### Bringing an HPC Allocation to the OS Pool

-If you have an XSEDE (XRAC) Allocation for time on the Anvil, Stampede 2, Bridge 2, or Expanse systems, you can use the `htcondor` command line tool on `login04.osgconnect.net` or `login05.osgconnect.net` to run jobs there.
+If you have an allocation for time on the Anvil, Stampede 2, Bridges 2, or Expanse systems, you can use the `htcondor` command line tool on `login04.osgconnect.net` or `login05.osgconnect.net` to run jobs there.
 In order to get started, you'll need an account on the HPC site, with the ability to log in to the site via the command line.